 1. The firearms world has traditionally been built for men

 Guns are stereo-typically considered “boy toys”.
-It is exciting to see that this dynamic is changing.
-Even though it is changing, the reality is still that the vast majority of training, gear and resources are designed for and marketed toward men.
+While it is exciting to see this dynamic changing, the reality is the vast majority of training, gear and resources are designed for and marketed toward men.

 2. There are less female role models in the gun world